Prashanth-0/Dark-Web-Site-Page/README.md

 ## Overview

-This project showcases a basic webpage with a background image created using HTML and CSS.
-It serves as a starting point for projects that require a visually appealing background.
+This project showcases a basic webpage with a background image and text created using HTML and CSS.
+It serves as a starting point for projects which are used in dark web hosting.

 ## File Structure